United

 policeman's murder.
 Perhaps he was bipolar all along.

-Note: Percy Helton turns in a memorably humorous performance as one who is followed by shadows---television pictures all over him.
+Note: Percy Helton turns in a brief, memorably humorous performance as one who is followed by shadows.
+Television pictures all over him.
 Especially on Wednesdays.
 Because of more pressing issues, Robinson keeps Helton patiently waiting.
 He is aware of Helton's condition and compassionately states he simply needs a “witness” to legally have the police look into the matter.
 Helton sincerely has no clue how to find one.
 Robinson suggests someone, a local doctor of psychology.
 Helton is highly encouraged.

 No comments: